TLAndrewMarkDale/DataDivers_MusicRecommendationApp/README.md

 Most of the work has been done without constantly uploading to GitHub.
 We will correct this for future portions of the project.

 Uploaded documents:
-Kick-Off Meeting PowerPoint, MVP PowerPoint, MMP Powerpoint
+Kick-Off Meeting PowerPoint, MVP PowerPoint, MMP PowerPoint, Final Presentation PowerPoint

 ### Spotify Login ID and Password